 It’s more than a school having the right degree programs: An ideal college for active-duty military members or busy veterans will also offer a variety of course delivery options.
 Most schools offer day and evening classes, or a mix of both so that students can find a time that fits into their already packed lives.

 Aside from when you take courses, there’s also the notion of where.
 If you’re interested in attending in-person classes, is there a campus near you?
 Consider your travel time to and from class, because that’s part of your time commitment.
 Are there options to learn on base?
 Or from your laptop while overseas or in the field?
-National University, for example, has quite a big footprint, with undergraduate and graduate courses offered at about 20 locations in California and Nevada and more than a dozen military bases — as well as online.
+National University, for example, has quite a big footprint, with undergraduate and graduate courses offered at locations across California and select military bases nationwide — as well as online.

 When it comes to finding the most military-friendly college, you’ll want to look for flexibility and convenience, which includes deadlines, start dates, class time, term length, and location.